 Schmidt is set to meet Prime Minister Binyamin Netanyahu and address the Israeli Presidential Conference.

 Schmidt said he hopes to expand his investments in Israel.
-To date, he has invested $1.5 million in Israeli online video advertising company Eyeview Digital
+To date, he has invested $1.5 million in Israeli online video advertising company Eyeview Digital.

-“There are no disadvantages to investing in Israel – just advantages,” he was quoted by Yedioth Aharonoth
+“There are no disadvantages to investing in Israel – just advantages,” he was quoted by Yedioth Aharonoth as saying.

 “Israel has the most important high-tech center in the world after the US,” he told the Hebrew daily.